NormFrenette/GatsbyBlog/content/blog/Raspberry-Pi/RPi-OS-Lite-Headless/index.md

 ![storage selection](./selectStorage.png)

 > If you have a brand new SD card, you should see something like the name displayed above.
 If you have a previously used SD card - you might see the name of the card appear.
 Either way, once selected, all data on the SD card will be erased when you click "write" in the next step.
-5. Clicking on the storqage option brings you back to the imager window, where the WRITE option is now availabled (not dimmed as before).
-Click on "WRITE", and then click "YES" to confirm that the SD card will be earased (before the RPi OS is copied unto it).
+5. Clicking on the storage option brings you back to the imager window, where the WRITE option is now available (not dimmed as before).
+Click on "WRITE", and then click "YES" to confirm that the SD card will be erased (before the RPi OS is copied unto it).
 > The Imager will download the file for the selected Raspberry Pi OS lite unto the mac, then erase your sd card, write the OS to the card, and perform a verification.
 6. You will see a status bar appear: wait for the writing to be complete, and the verification to be complete.
 (This takes a few minutes).
 7. On my Mac - I am asked for the mac password in order to continue:  enter your mac password if required.